 It isn’t a difficult task to get a passive aggressive to participate in your group if you know how to identify and work with them.
 A passive aggressive person is someone who is upset but comes across silent or indifferent.
-Spotting these types of people are difficult because you tend to think that anyone not speaking up is going along with you.
+Spotting these types of people is difficult because you tend to think that anyone not speaking up is going along with you.
 That is far from the truth.
 If you have a passive aggressive person in your midst and cannot see the signs, then you risk having this type of person propagate negativity in your group, creating a rift.

 Passive aggressive people feel angry or are against the situation in which you have cast them.
 They may seem withdrawn or show signs of agreeing with you.
 Yet internally they are devising a plan of attack to ensure you fail.
 In the context of conflict management, passive aggressive people do tend to use avoidance as their conflict response.
-The trick of spotting them is to see how they act with their peers and others or how they perform with tasks you give them.
+The trick to spotting them is to see how they act with their peers and others or how they perform tasks you give them.
 Typically, you’ll find out you have a passive aggressive person on your team when you find out they spoke negatively behind your back or have backstabbed you with an action they did.
 This is their coping mechanism, avoiding and containing their frustrations will last so long, if nothing is done, it can turn to retaliation.

 Here are four stories to help you understand how to manage passive aggressive people: